Sales Tax & Use Tax

 - Procedure: Requires detailed facts and supporting documentation to substantiate the request for waiver or reduction of penalties and interest.

-Surety Bond Acknowledgement (PDF)
+Surety Bond Acknowledgement:

 - Who should use it: Used when a sales tax permit requires a surety bond as security.